- Screwdriwer set.

 - AUX-ODU-LPU-G grounding is performed using grounding clamp.

-- Antenna pole, Quanta 5 and a lightning protector must be grounded to one ground ring.
+- Antenna pole, wireless device and a lightning protector must be grounded to one ground ring.
 A good electrical connection should be provided in one or several places with a cable not less than 2.5 mm thick using connectors resistant to corrosion.
 The grounding system must be performed in accordance to local building standards.

 - Special attention should be paid if the external antenna used is not DC-shorted.
 In this case, an additional lightning arrestor should be used between the antenna and ODU.

 Please note grounding cables should not be connected to the mast.
 All devices must use separate grounding cable that should be connected to the grounding circuit.
 The best scenario is when grounding cables are lined parallel to the Ethernet cable.

 AUX-ODU-LPU-L is an optional accessory which may be used to serve as a line protection unit for the ODU and for the indoor network equipment connected to the Ethernet port of the IDU.
 AUX-ODU-LPU-L should be properly assembled, mounted and grounded.